aaronhans/polymer3-test-drive/README.md

 Slightly modified latest version of Polymer responsive navigation example to make it more in line with the standard web component style

-Dependencies are not yet packaged, referenced in node_modules which is not yet checked in.

 To run locally

 ```